-Ivy Davis is an Atlanta native art educator who received her Masters in Art Education at Tufts University, and her Bachelors in Marketing and Management with a minor in Art at the University of West Georgia.
-After graduating from the University of West Georgia Ivy completed an intensive international Fashion Design program at the JA College of Design in Ghana, where she focused on African textiles and Batik techniques.
-Ivy works across many mediums and has mentored and taught in the United States and abroad in Ghana and India.
+Ivy Davis is an Atlanta native art educator who received her Master's in Art Education at Tufts University, and her Bachelor's in Marketing and Management with a minor in Art at the University of West Georgia.
+Following her bachelor's, Ivy completed an intensive international Fashion Design program at the JA College of Design in Ghana, where she focused on exploring traditional Ghanaian art forms & African textiles.
+Ivy works across many mediums and has mentored and taught in Ghana and India in the United States and abroad.
+Ivy teaches in the heart of Dorchester as a Mixed Media Arts Teacher at a Boston Public school.
 She is an active advocate for the arts in the community, teaching various workshops and studio art classes to youth and adults of all ages.
-She enjoys collaborative works as it enables her creativity to fuse the melting pot while contributing to the bigger picture.
-At the MFA Ivy is the Community Arts Liaison for the Dorchester Boys and Girls Club.
+She actively uses the arts as a tool for engagement and empowerment, creating safe spaces, authentic self-expression, and addressing social and cultural issues as an expression outlet.
+Though a transplant to the city of Boston, Ivy has deeply woven herself into Dorchester's cultural arts and community and is proud to work at the MFA as the Community Arts Liaison with the Boys & Girls Clubs of Dorchester.

 Kara Stokowski is a creator and educator living in Boston.
 She works at the intersections of art, science and technology and is passionate about creating public learning experiences that are accessible to all.
 She is a dedicated environmentalist and her art explores the interconnected web of all living things and our connection to the planet using words, performance and digital media.
 She helps artists use and understand video and animation in their own practices and she holds a BFA from the Studio for Interrelated Media at Massachusetts College of Art and Design.
-Kara currently works at the Museum of Fine Arts as an instructor in the Artful Adventures program and as the Community Arts Initiative Liaison for the South Boston Boys and Girls Club.
+Kara currently works at the Museum of Fine Arts as the Community Arts Liaison with the Edgerley Family South Boston Boys & Girls Club.